EXP-code/EXP/Paper/paper/paper.md

 `pyEXP` provides an interface to many of the classes in the `EXP` C++ library, allowing for both the generation of all bases listed in the table above as well as coefficients for an input data set.
-Each of these tools are Python classes that accept `numpy` [@numpy] arrays for immediate interoperability with `matplotlib` [@matplotlib] and Astropy.
-We include a verified set of stand-alone routines that read phase-space files from many major cosmological tree codes [for example,
+Each of these tools are Python classes that accept NumPy [@numpy] arrays for immediate interoperability with Matplotlib [@matplotlib] and Astropy.
+We include a verified set of stand-alone routines that read phase-space files from many major cosmological tree codes [e.g.,
 @Gadget4] and produce
 BFE-based analyses.
 The code suite includes adapters for reading and writing phase space for many of the widely used cosmology codes, with